serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 As a web developer, I relish the challenge of building my personal website from scratch.
 It's a great opportunity to spend way too much time on creative solutions to weird problems.

 My most recent challenge?
 Adding a gallery to showcase my photography.
+I had a lot of requirements to work around, which will end up being important; meeting all these requirements are ultimately why I decided to switch away from REST and into GraphQL:

+- My site is statically generated and hosted on Netlify—no admin console to add/manage photos.
+- I didn't want to upload my photos along with the rest of the site; it's being built from a GitHub repo, and would require me to write scripts for generating different image sizes for mobile.
+- The gallery should be able to display titles, descriptions, EXIF metadata, geolocation, tags, comments, etc.
+- Uploading/managing photos should fit into my existing photo editing workflow—I didn't want to create unnecessary steps.
+- The image hosting solution needed to be dirt cheap to free.
+- Most importantly: as my site was designed to be a Progressive Web App, data retrieval had to be done in as few network requests as possible.

-I decided to piggyback off Flickr for this.
+I decided to save myself a lot of coding and piggyback off Flickr for the majority of this work.
 It already had most of what I needed: free, support for various sizes, public API and Adobe Lightroom integration for single-button-press uploads.

 That just left me with one "little" problem: having to use Flickr's horribly outdated REST API.